 After the monster hit The Lodger, director Alfred Hitchcock suddenly became a hot property.
 He immediately set his eyes on another company — the newly constructed BIP (British International Pictures) — that would give him greater artistic freedom.
 The next two films were assignments he reluctantly accepted in order to fulfill his contract with Gainsborough Pictures so he could be free to move on to better things.

-The first of these films was Downhill.
-Although Hitchcock spent the rest of his career demonizing this movie, I found Downhill to be quite stylish and inventive.
+Downhill was one of the last films Hitchcock made under his old BIP contract.
+Although the director spent the rest of his career demonizing this movie, I found Downhill to be involving, stylish and inventive.
 And even though this is a melodrama, not a thriller, the film fits perfectly into the Master of Suspense’s filmography.

 In his book The Art of Alfred Hitchcock, Hitch’s biographer Donald Spoto said, “Roddy (Novello’s character) is thus grandfather to all Hitchcock heroes who learn that a recognition of their true humanity requires an excursion to the frontiers of their shadowy side.”
-Roddy’s brutal down-spiral is told in an abstract manner and it is an approach that, thematically is intriguing and visually is nothing short of riveting.
+Roddy’s brutal down-spiral is told in an abstract manner, an artistic choice that’s thematically and visually nothing short of riveting.

 In Downhill, you can clearly see Hitchcock‘s idea of pain as a vehicle to achieve true understanding of the essence of things.
 The director was Catholic, but there is something Buddha-like about the way he connects suffering, psychological growth, and self-realization.
 I don’t know much about religion and/or spirituality, but in this instance, I found Hitchcock’s arguments compelling and worthy of reflection.